ronachen99/password-generator/README.md

 ## Installation

-There is no installation requirements.
+No installation prerequisites are necessary.

 <br>